cysouw/graphicalgrammar/text/german.md

 ::: {.im #glinz1952_472}
 Analysis of [@last b] from Glinz [-@glinz1952: 472], citing an example sentence from Goethe.
 This analysis is basically the same as the one shown in [@fig:glinz1952_325], but ordered horizontally.
 The additional lines on top indicate the depth of the clausal embedding, with higher lines indicating deeper embedding.
 The linked high-resolution image shows a panoramic overview of the whole 10-page fold-out sheet.
 :::

+Meeting with US americans at International Congres of Linguists in London (52) and Oslo (58), especially Fries is mentioned (Introduction second edition of Innere Form, 1961: 4-5)

 ### Erben (1958) *Abriss der deutschen Grammatik*